DOT New Entrant Audit Checklist

 What Can I Expect To Happen During a DOT New Entrant Safety Audit?

-If you're a new entrant to the trucking industry, it's important that you know what to expect during a DOT New Entrant Safety Audit.
-During this audit, DOT officials will take a close look at your safety records, processes, and procedures to make sure they meet all federal requirements.
+If you're a new entrant to the trucking industry, it's essential that you know what to expect during a DOT New Entrant Safety Audit.
+During this audit, DOT officials will closely examine your safety records, processes, and procedures to ensure they meet all federal requirements.
 This includes examining training records, driver qualifications and drug & alcohol testing programs.
 The audit may also involve an inspection of your vehicle(s).

 The goal of the DOT New Entrant Safety Audit is to ensure that you’re compliant with all relevant regulations and are operating in a safe manner.
-It's important to note that if any violations or unsafe practices are found during the audit process, you could become subject to massive fines and penalties.
+It's important to note that you could become subject to massive fines and penalties if any violations or unsafe practices are found during the audit process.
 What is DOT SAP Program?

 How Do I Prepare for the DOT New Entrant Safety Audit?